 - Cloudflare, only for 100% static websites (Full Page Proxy Cache)

-If you want plugin based caching option then use WP Super Cache or W3 Total Cache is always there, I’ll recommend only WP Super Cache here.
+If you want to use a plugin-based caching option then use WP Super Cache or W3 Total Cache is always there, I’ll recommend only WP Super Cache here.

-Cloudflare can be used as page caching using full page cache, but only recommended when a website is purely static and the content will hardly change over time.
+Cloudflare can be used as page caching using full page cache, but only recommended when a website is purely static and the content will never change.

-5. Take advantage of CDN for global delivery.
+5. Take advantage of CDN for global content delivery.

-I recommend starting with BunnyCDN (referral link), as they have good availability in the world by placing their network presence in the most strategic places while maintaining the lowest cost which makes it an affordable to use CDN service.
+I recommend starting with BunnyCDN (referral link), as they’ve decent availability in the world by placing their network presence in the most strategic places while maintaining the lowest cost which makes it an affordable to use CDN service.